jdogcoder/jdogcoder/README.md

 # 👋 Hey there!
-I'm J-dogcoder
+I'm J-dogcoder,
+## I use He/Him/His Pronouns [(why pronouns?)](https://www.glsen.org/sites/default/files/GLSEN%20Pronouns%20Resource.pdf)

+# About Me
 💡 I like working on projects with topics such as Ai, Machine learning, and App Development.

 🌱 I'd love to get deeper into Machine Learning and Ai.
 If you have any suggestions, Please open an issue on this repo.

 ✍️ In my free time, I enjoy hiking, camping, playing games with my family, and Snuggling with my cats.

-💬 Feel free to reach out to me for Video, Photo, and Audio Editing, Drone Photography, and limited coding projects.
+💬 Feel free to reach out to me for Video, Photo, and Audio Editing, Drone Photography, and coding projects.

-✉️ You can contact me by opening an issue in this repo!
+✉️ You can contact me by opening an issue in this repo, or emailing [jasper@jaspermayone.com](mailto:jasper@jaspermayone.com)!
 I'll try to respond as soon as I can.

 # 📖 Latest Blog posts